 \[ |a_n - S| < \varepsilon \quad \forall n \geq k \]

 Hence, \(\lim_{n \to \infty} a_n = S = \sup\limits_{n \in \mathbb{N}} a_n\).
-If instead \(S = +\infty\), then \(\{a_n\}\) has no upper bounds, and so
+If instead \(S = +\infty\), then \(\{a_n\}\) has no upper bounds and therefore

 \[\forall M > 0 \quad \exists \nu \in \mathbb{N} \quad : \quad a_\nu > M;\]

-due to the increasing nature of \(\{a_n\}\), it follows that
+by the increasing nature of \(\{a_n\}\) it follows that

 \[a_n \geq a_\nu > M \quad \forall n \geq \nu \]